jumpogpo/Discord-Bot/README.md

-# Discord-Music-Bot
+# Portfolio-Website

+### Prerequisites
+- ffmpeg
+- Nodejs

-### Requirement
+### Module
-- Your Discord Webhook token
-- Your email and app password
+- discord.js
+- ytdl-core
+- yt-search
+- fs
-- Firebase info
+- distube

-You need to change the info in the "script.js" file.
+You need to change the token in the "setting.json" file.